knicklabs/oaddrsig2022/README.md

+# OADD RSIG 2022 Website

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is a simple website for the OADD RSIG 2022 Research Day.